Aleurone: Development

-Aleurone function
+Function

 The aleurone layer performs a variety of functions to help maintain proper development of the seed.
 One example of this is maintaining a low pH in the apoplast.
 In cereals, the aleurone layer releases organic and phosphoric acids in order to keep the pH of the endosperm between a pH of 3.5 and 4.
 In barley, the aleurone layer also releases nitrite into the starchy endosperm and apoplast under anaerobic conditions.
 In addition, although the function is unclear, a certain class of hemoglobins is present in the outer layer of living cells including the aleurone tissue in barley and rice seeds.

 During seed germination, the plant embryo produces the hormone gibberellin which triggers the aleurone cells to release α-amylase for the hydrolysis of starch, proteases, and storage proteins into the endosperm.
 Evidence that G-proteins play a role in the gibberellin signaling events has been obtained.
 The breakdown of the starchy endosperm supplies sugars to drive the growth of roots and the acrospire.
 This release of amylase is considered to be the most important and sole function of the aleurone layer.
 This effect is inhibited by the plant hormone abscisic acid, which keeps the seed dormant.
 After completing this function, the aleurone cells in the developing seed undergo apoptosis.

 Experiments conducted in the 1960s confirmed that in order for the aleurone layer to secrete starch-degrading enzymes, the embryo must be present.
 Following removal of the embryo, starch-degrading enzymes were not released and no degradation of the starch tissue occurred.

 The gibberellin effect on the aleurone is used in brewing, specifically in the production of barley malt where treatment ensures that a batch of barley seeds will germinate evenly.